Perlence/PyGuitarPro/docs/pyguitarpro/api.rst

-Values of type :ref:`int-byte-size-string` are represented by :ref:`int` holding length of the string increased by 1, a :ref:`byte` holding length of the string and finally followed by character bytes.
+Values of type :ref:`int-byte-size-string` are represented by :ref:`int` holding length of the string increased by 1, a :ref:`byte` holding length of the string and finally followed by characters encoded in an 8-bit charset.

 Guitar Pro 3 format